-3.17 Numbers of vulnerable residents supported by our discretionary prevention services (Measure reference 15)
+3.18 Numbers of vulnerable residents supported by our discretionary prevention services (Measure reference 15)

-Supporting our most vulnerable residents has been one of our focus areas for Q1 and Q2 with 2,160 residents receiving support from our discretionary prevention services since April this year.

-While these figures in Q2 are lower than usual, the complexity of the cases being dealt with have increased as the impact of Covid-19 has hit communities.
+Supporting our most vulnerable residents has been one of our focus areas for Q1 and Q2 with 3,547 residents receiving prevention support.
+While these figures in Q2 are lower when compared to previous quarters, there is recognition that the complexity of the cases increase as the impact of Covid-19 is seen.

 The end of this quarter sees us heading for a second wave of the pandemic, and significant time has been spent planning for the scenarios which may be present.
-We now have more established systems in place to support customers via a multi-partner and community focussed approach, though it is still expected to have a significant draw on resources.
+We now have more established systems in place to support customers via a multipartner and community focussed approach, though it is still expected to have a significant draw on resources.